datacraft-dsc/DEPs/4/README.md

 ### Resolver

-The Resolver in starfish provides utilities to access Agents and Assets via DIDs / DDOs.
+The Resolver in starfish provides utilities to access Agents and Assets via DIDs / DDOs that are publicly registered

-There are two supported implementations in starfish: first one for compatibility with Ocean Squid and second one from DEX.
-First one requires Aquarius service as storage of DDO while second one uses Ethereum network itself as storage.
-In both cases DID is registered on-chain.
+The Resolver provided with Starfish supports DID/DDOs that are deployed on the Convex Network.

 #### Resolve Agent via DID